-Vessels and facilities that deliver oil, and Class 1 facilities that receive oil, are required to develop a safe and effective threshold determination report for oil transfers at rates greater than 500 gallons per minute (Rate A).
-This report guides oil-transfer operations in determining when it is safe and effective to pre-boom according to environmental conditions such as wave height and weather.
+Vessels and facilities that deliver oil and Class 1 facilities that receive oil are required to develop a safe and effective threshold determination report for oil transfers at rates greater than 500 gallons per minute (Rate A).
+This report guides oil-transfer operations in determining when it is safe and effective to pre-boom according to environmental conditions such as wave height, wind speed, and water current.

 - Sea and wave conditions.

 - Water-current velocity.